-Southeast Community Retrofit Ramp-up Consortium third-year funds to Recipient on a performance basis; and supporting the development of local retrofit workforces.
+2. Purpose.
+The purposes of the grant are for establishing and/or expanding Recipient's building retrofit programs; retrofitting Recipient's commercial and residential facilities; distributing second- and third-year funds to Recipient on a performance basis; and supporting the development of local retrofit workforces.

-- 3. SEEA's Duties.
-Subject to the appropriation, allocation and availability to SEEA of funds for the Project, SEEA hereby agrees to pay the grant funds (the "Funds") to Recipient in accordance with Recipient's performance and the payment procedures set forth herein. - Reciptent's Duties.
-Recipient shall carry out the Project pursuant to the terms of, and in compliance with, this Agreement. - 5.
-Contract Period.
+3. SEEA's Duties.
+Subject to the appropriation, allocation and availability to SEEA of funds for the Project, SEEA hereby agrees to pay the grant funds (the "Funds") to Recipient in accordance with Recipient's performance and the payment procedures set forth herein.

+4. Recipient's Duties.
+Recipient shall carry out the Project pursuant to the terms of, and in compliance with, this Agreement.

+5. Contract Period.
 SEEA's commitment to disburse grant funds under this Agreement shall cease on June 2, 2013 and in accordance with the schedule and explanation in Exhibit A. Recipient shall ensure that all Project work products and the Project final invoice are received by SEEA by the Expiration Date.
 After the Expiration Date, any Funds remaining under this Agreement will no longer be available to Recipient.